What is diastema?

 Diastema indicates a gap between the teeth, be it caused naturally or after the loss of a tooth, thus including all gap types, from barely noticeable to those that severely hinder aesthetics and tooth functionality.
 Diastema can appear between two or more teeth.

 Larger gaps between teeth are common in children, but after permanent denture grows these usually disappear.
 Nevertheless, sometimes permanent teeth are too small for the jaw thus diastema will appear between several elements.
 Diastema between the two upper incisors can occur if the fold of skin that connects the upper lip to the jaw, the frenulum, is positioned too low.

 Certain habits can lead to the appearance of diastema, such as in children prone to thumb-sucking or with deviances of the swallowing reflex, that is in all cases when excessive pressure is applied to the front teeth.
 Gum disease, apart from leading to tooth loss, can also cause excessive tooth gaps.

 Depending on the reason behind diastema dental health specialists are able to indicate the most suitable treatment for each individual case.
 If gaps occur due to mispositioned teeth, braces, both fix or mobile, are the most common solution, as with time they will bring the teeth closer, diminishing the diastema.

-Fast solutions that are possible in certain cases are fillings or veneers, which are shaped so to provide covering of the surface of the teeth where the gap occurs.
-In those cases when diastema is present due to tooth loss, implants and prosthetics are the best solution.
+Fast solutions that are possible in certain cases are fillings or veneers, which are shaped so to provide coverage of the surface of the teeth where the gap occurs.
+In those cases when diastema is present due to tooth loss, implants and prosthetics are the best solutions.